-The VGK-X/VGK-XS has been developed for ambulation and ordinary mobility use: walking, sitting, kneeling, and occasional wetting by rain or tap water.
+The VGK-Go! has been developed for ambulation and ordinary mobility use: walking, sitting, kneeling, cycling, and occasional wetting by rain or tap water.
 The use of handrails or bannisters is recommended when descending downstairs.
-Normal use also includes cycling if the product has been ordered with a cycling function.
-NOTE: to set up the knee for cycling requires a special procedure to be followed.
+Note: to set up the knee for cycling requires a special procedure to be followed.